 Time limits apply so don’t delay

-Am I Entitled to Claim for My Security Uniform Cleaning Expenses?
+Am I Entitled to Claim for my Security Uniform Cleaning Expenses?

 Working in the security industry commonly requires you to clean a branded uniform at your own expense.
 These expenses are an allowable expense against your income.
-This means that if you have not been given an allowance by HMRC then you will most likely be due a Tax rebate for your security uniform.
+This means that if you have not been given an allowance by HMRC then you will most likely be due a Tax refund for your security uniform.

-With Tax relief claims being allowed up to four years, Tax rebates can quickly become substantial.
+With Tax refund claims being allowed up to four years, Tax rebates can quickly become substantial.
 Including travelling costs such as mileage and hotels, as well as making claims for other items such as using your own equipment and tools, average claims made on behalf of our clients are in the region of £2,500.

 What Travelling Costs Can I Claim For?